 -They were confident in their career choices.

-I enjoyed the high school visit.
-I think that it helped with our understanding of how students prepare for college and what they are thinking as they make decisions.
+decisions.
 Since my full-time job is visiting with high school students I have the opportunity to go into many American High Schools.
-I thought that the physical structure and classrooms looked similar to high schools that I visit in the US.
+I thought that the physical

 Another positive thing about Ghent is not all toilets require a 'toll'.
 However, I think they are just for men.
 Yes, that is on a public street.